eygraber/trie-kmp/README.md

 # Trie KMP

-trie-kmp is a lightweight, efficient, and idiomatic library providing Trie data structures for Kotlin Multiplatform
+trie-kmp is a lightweight, efficient, and idiomatic library providing Trie data structures for Kotlin Multiplatform.

-The library offers two primary implementations:
+The library offers several primary implementations tailored for different needs:

- - `CompactTrie`: A memory-efficient Trie that compresses non-branching paths.
+ - `CompactGenericTrie`: A memory-efficient Trie that compresses non-branching paths.
+ - `CompactStringTrie`: Similar to `CompactGenericTrie` but optimized for `String` keys.
- - `MapTrie`: A classic, standard Trie.
+ - `StandardGenericTrie`: A classic, standard Trie.
+ - `StandardStringTrie`: Similar to `StandardGenericTrie` but optimized for `String` keys.

 This allows developers to choose the optimal data structure for their specific use case, whether it's for autocomplete systems, spell checkers, IP routing tables, or any other prefix-based application.